Alwin1605-lab/Design-Thinking/PROJECT_SUMMARY.md

 - Use headphones with mic for best results
 - Groq Whisper works in 90+ languages!

-### n8n Email Automation
-- Keep n8n running in background
-- Use Gmail OAuth2 (more reliable than SMTP)
-- Test webhook URL before production
-- Check n8n execution logs for debugging
+### Authenticator (TOTP)
+- Set a stable TOTP_ENCRYPTION_KEY in Backend/.env for persistence across restarts
+- Use Google Authenticator or Authy to scan the QR
+- Store recovery codes out of band (future enhancement)

 ### Performance Optimization
 - Compress images before upload